kavia-common/stock-growth-analyzer-221696-221706/stock_growth_frontend/README.md

 ## Notes

 - Theme toggle (Light/Dark) is available in the top bar.
-- Ensure the backend is running and accessible from the configured REACT_APP_BACKEND_URL.
+- Ensure the backend is running and accessible from the configured REACT_APP_BACKEND_URL (default http://localhost:3001).
+- If you get a CORS error in the browser console, add `http://localhost:3000` to the backend's ALLOWED_ORIGINS and restart the backend.